API Development in Studio

 You can also edit an API specification that you imported as an API dependency in your project:

-Your API specification is imported to Anypoint Studio as a dependency.
-This means that your Mule application project now holds a reference to the specific API version that you’re implementing.
-Studio monitors your API and notifies you when there is a new version available.
+Studio imports your API specification as a dependency.
+This means that your Mule application project now references the specific API version that you’re implementing.
+Studio monitors your API and notifies you when there’s a new version available. -